rahulpedduri/rahulpedduri.github.io/_posts/2017-10-23-time-range-join.markdown

 # A solution

 Now, you could simply implement the same query as above translated to RDDs or dataframes.
 As we said before, it is not  scalable enough.
 It might not even finish depending upon the size of the data.
-...
-...
-(go on)
+What we have is a different approach a time-range join, without a join itself.
+A senior developer in my team introduced me to this solution.

 #### The algorithm
 1. Generalize the datasets and combine them.